Financial-Times/origami/README.md

 ## Overview

-This module provides styles for Headings, Titles, Leads and body content.
+This module provides styles for headings, titles, leads and body content.

 ### Font system